mitmedialab/prg-raise-playground/README.md

     - This means there's no need to specify your extension in the [extension-manager](https://github.com/mitmedialab/prg-extension-boilerplate/blob/5ec7cca7e1827da49c2faaf173706fc19874a3a1/packages/scratch-vm/src/extension-support/extension-manager.js#L11)
 - All Block text is automatically formatted for translation
     - How to actually specify these translations is coming soon!
-    - Translations for extensions are not actually supported via Scratch, so this a win for the Typescript Extension Framework!
+    - Translations for extensions are not actually supported via Scratch, so enabling this is a win for the Typescript Extension Framework!

 ```ts
 import Runtime from "../../engine/runtime";